lizztest/lizzpowerlifter/README.md

 ## Hi there 👋

 - 🤔 I’m looking for a new technical writing role
-- 💬 Ask me about my many years of expereience as a technical writer
+- 💬 Ask me about my many years of experience as a technical writer
 - 📫 You can reach me at lizzsmullen@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I was once ranked the 55th best powerlifting bench presser in the world for my weight class